Leonard Maltin's Movie Guide: Features

 Maltin did not cover direct-to-video films because of their great number (six released each week by 1994).
 Made-for-television films were included in the guides for many years, though in the late 1990s, Maltin gradually began to phase them out to make room for current feature film releases.
 All had been removed by the early 2010s, and no TV movies made after 2004 were included in new editions.
 Maltin used a different system for rating TV movies: "Below average", "Average" or "Above average", with select variants for highly rated films, including "Way above average" for The Day After and the Emmy Award-winning Special Bulletin (each from 1983), and "Outstanding" for Minstrel Man (1977).
 Certain theatrically-released films (usually low budget, obscure, foreign, concert, or serial films), as well as the majority of films based on Edgar Wallace novels, were also removed from the guide over time to allow the inclusion of new titles.

 Another notable feature of the Guide was that each review included a reference to the source material for the film if it was based on previously published material.
 Films were listed alphabetically letter-by-letter, ignoring punctuation and spaces.
 Articles were also ignored and transposed to the end of the title.

 The Guide was notable for containing what the Guinness Book of World Records calls the world's shortest movie review.
 His 2 out of 4 star review of the 1948 musical Isn't It Romantic? consisted of the word "No".
 Another very short review concerned the film Scooby-Doo 2: Monsters Unleashed where Maltin wrote, "It is what it is."
-Yet another was of Are Husbands Necessary? in which he wrote "And what about this film?", and one more right behind these is Police Academy 4: Citizens on Patrol where, in comparing it to the previous installments, he commented, "More of the same, only worse."
+Yet another was of Are Husbands Necessary? which asked the rhetorical question, "And what about this film?", and one more right behind these is Police Academy 4: Citizens on Patrol where, in comparing it to the previous installments, he commented, "More of the same, only worse."